matthew01lokiet/Personal-blog/_posts/2020-01-17-Hibernate-Overview.md

 ## Hibernate - the most popular JPA implementation
 So at this point we know that:
 * <b>JPA</b> is just a specification; the template for how should be the <b>ORM</b> mechanism implemented.
-* <b>ORM</b> on his own is only a brief overview of the mechanism, in our case, focused on translating database table row into java object.
+* <b>ORM</b> on his own is only a brief overview of the mechanism, in our case, focused on translating database table row into a java object.

-We are missing something - we have a lot of specifications, but we didn't hear about any implementation.
+We are missing something - we have a lot of specifications, but we haven't heard about any implementation.

 And this is when <b><span style="color: black;">Hibernate</span></b> arrives.

-It's the framework that provides the implementation for <b>JPA</b> specification by extensive usage of <b>ORM</b> mechanism to translate <b>SQL</b> table rows into compatible java objects!
+It's the framework that provides the implementation for <b>JPA</b> specification by extensive usage of <b>ORM</b> mechanism to translate <b>SQL</b> table rows into the compatible java objects!

 Also, it easies the usage of fundamental queries on the database by having implemented <b>CRUD</b> operations as functions that can be used from start without the explicit need to write your own code.